barrie-cork/thesis-grey-lit/apps/accounts/README.md

 - Django's built-in password validators
 - CSRF protection on all forms
 - Session-based authentication
-- Optional email field with uniqueness constraint
+- Optional email field with uniqueness constraint (stored as `''` if blank)